 Paddings in the front because of constant jumping and lading

-* too much of it does not prepare the ankle for the shock of impact because badminton is a sport in which the players are constantly moving laterally so when the “potential” lateral support finally gives out it is a direct cause of ankle sprains.
+* too much of it does not prepare the ankle for the shock of impact.
+Badminton is a sport in which the players are continually moving laterally, so when the "potential" lateral support finally gives out it is a direct cause of ankle sprains.

-Now that we reviewed or should we say we decided that you shouldn’t play badminton with basketball shoes hence of being utterly different regarding structure and function comes the question - Should you play badminton with tennis shoes?
+Now that we reviewed or should we say we decided that you shouldn't play badminton with basketball shoes, hence being utterly different regarding structure and function, should you play badminton with tennis shoes?

-This is the main reason why they are different types of tennis shoes – different designs and structures for each of the courts and their main difference usually lies within the sole.
-The tennis shoes which are made for concrete courts have the thickest sole, and deep herringbone pattern, the ones that are for clay are lightweight with a shallow herringbone pattern, and the tennis shoes made for indoor courts are the most flexible and lightweight with the smoothest sole.
+That's why they are different types of tennis shoes – various designs and structures for each of the courts, and their main difference usually lies within the sole.
+The tennis shoes made for concrete courts have the thickest sole, and deep herringbone pattern, the ones that are for clay are lightweight with a shallow herringbone pattern, and the tennis shoes made for indoor courts are the most flexible and light with the smoothest non-marking soles.

 Non-Marking Shoes for Tennis

-Choosing the appropriate pair of shoes is just as important or maybe even more as choosing the right racquet.
-As we all know, tennis is played on several different surfaces such as grass, clay, and hard court and on some indoor carpeted tennis courts that require the wear of special indoor shoes.
+Choosing the appropriate pair of shoes is just as important or maybe even more as selecting the right racket.
+As we all know, tennis is played on several different surfaces such as grass, clay, hard court, and some indoor carpeted tennis courts requiring the wear of special indoor shoes.

 Non-Marking Shoes for Volleyball

-Therefore, you will need excellent cushioning that will absorb the constant jumps, lightweight material, exceptional fit, and optimal traction.
+Therefore, you will need excellent cushioning to absorb the constant jumps, lightweight material, exceptional fit, and optimal traction.

 How To Maintain Your Non-Marking Shoes?

-- First things first you should avoid wearing them unless is for the activity that you purchased them for.
+- First, you should avoid wearing them unless you are for the activity you purchased them for.